 RBC Insurance is one of Canada’s most trusted insurance brokers.
 Banks are one of the most trusted sources for financial advice and products, including life insurance.
 The RBC insurance company of Canada also offers home, health, car, travel insurance.

-RBC life Insurance offers both term and permanent life insurance.
+RBC life Insurance offers both term and permanent life insurance plans.
 YourTerm is RBC’s flagship product, which allows applicants to choose any term from 10 to 40 years.
 Royal Bank Canada also offers a no-medical term insurance plan, called SimplifiedTerm.
 Both these plans are convertible.
-RBC also offers home insurance, health insurance, car insurance, and travel insurance, mutual funds, etc.
+RBC also offers home insurance, car insurance, travel insurance, mutual funds, etc.

-RBC Insurance Canada sells four permanent insurance products, including a no-medical permanent life insurance.
+This life insurance company sells four permanent life insurance products, including a no-medical permanent life insurance policy.

 - 30-day review period

-- Pick your own term with term insurance
+- Pick your own term with term life insurance policy

-- Offers both permanent life and universal life insurance
+- Offers both permanent and universal life insurance

 Pros of RBC Life Insurance